Bayesian Model Calibration and Sensitivity Analysis for Oscillating Biological Experiments: Introduction

 There are three major contributions in our work.
-First, our modeling approach characterizes the periodicity and amplitude of the oscillating outcome with a harmonic basis representation, so that it captures the cyclical nature of the experiments.
-Second, we introduce an efficient MCMC approach using the generalized multiset sampler \citep[GMSS,][]{kim2015generalized} to provide a practical solution to evaluate the posterior distribution; the approach is firmly rooted in a rigorous theoretical framework and designed to overcome the challenges of a high-dimensional parameter space and multi-modal posterior densities.
-Third, we propose an intuitive method for sensitivity analysis, based on the \emph{intervention posterior}, to handle parameter uncertainty.
-Our framework is illustrated with a case study of physical experiment measurements and a corresponding three-variable, nine parameter computer experiment to study the circadian cycle of a living organism.
+First, our modeling approach characterizes the periodicity and amplitude of the outcome through a harmonic basis representation, so that it captures the oscillating nature of the experiments.
+Second, we introduce a Markov chain Monte Carlo (MCMC) approach built on the generalized multiset sampler \citep[GMSS,][]{kim2015generalized} to efficiently evaluate the posterior distribution.
+Supplemented by a computational approach to find the instrumental densities for the GMSS, the method provides an efficient solution to overcome the challenges in exploring a high-dimensional and multi-modal posterior density.
+It incorporates the instrumental density within the computing scheme in a unique fashion.
+Third, we propose an intuitive method for sensitivity analysis to handle parameter uncertainty.
+Our framework is illustrated with a case study on the circadian cycle of a living organism that consists of physical experiment measurements and a corresponding computer model.
+Together, these three components contribute to solving a complex scientific problem, presenting a thorough case study.

 The remainder of the paper is organized as follows.
-Section \ref{sec:background} describes the basic mechanism of oscillating biochemical experiments and the current practice for analysis.
+Section \ref{sec:background} describes the basics of oscillating biochemical experiments and the current practice for analysis.
 Section \ref{sec:model} describes the proposed model and methodology.
-Section \ref{sec:intervention-posterior} introduces the intervention posterior approach for sensitivity analysis.
-Section \ref{sec:case-study} gives an analysis of a three-variable biochemical oscillator using the proposed methodology.
+Section \ref{sec:intervention-posterior} proposes the intervention posterior approach for sensitivity analysis.
+Section \ref{sec:case-study} presents the case study for an analysis of the three-variable biochemical oscillator using the proposed methodology.
 We conclude with some remarks and discussion in Section \ref{sec:discussion}.